lbrick/ansible-capi-workload/README.md

 ## Note

-You will need access to a CAPI management cluster to submit the following repo's code.
+You will need access to a CAPI management cluster to use the following role.

 To bootstrap a CAPI management cluster please look at the following repo [NeSI RDC CAPI Management Cluster](https://github.com/nesi/nesi.rdc.kind-bootstrap-capi)